datacarpentry/wrangling-genomics/episodes/04-variant_calling.md

 A variant call is a conclusion that there is a nucleotide difference vs. some reference at a given position in an individual genome or transcriptome, often referred to as a Single Nucleotide Polymorphism (SNP).
 The call is usually accompanied by an estimate of variant frequency and some measure of confidence.
-Similar to other steps in this workflow, there are number of tools available for variant calling.
+Similar to other steps in this workflow, there are a number of tools available for variant calling.
 In this workshop we will be using `bcftools`, but there are a few things we need to do before actually calling the variants.